studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 - a "docker_container" type resource named "nginx"
 - a "docker_image" type resource named "nginx"

-The container resource will run the "training" instance of the NGINX open-source web server with ingress and egress on port 80.
+The container resource will run the `training` instance of the NGINX open-source web server with ingress and egress on port 80.

 ## Initialize your working directory